 The above guidance is generic guidance for all schools, including mainstream schools.
-Items marked have been marked in italics where it is felt that they would not usually apply to pupils at Watergate School.
+Items marked in italics would not usually apply to pupils at Watergate School.

 A member of our staff will sometimes need to rely on their professional judgement about whether or not to physically intervene by placing her/himself in a hazardous situation or standing back and thereby allowing a pupil or colleague to face a potential hazard.
 Staff must balance the level and duration of their intervention against the seriousness and likely consequences of the incident.